gctrevino/flask-succotash/README.md

-# flask-succotash
-Simple Flask app
+# flask-succotash - This is a Simple Flask app

 ## Requirements
 1. Build a simple Flask application that accepts a JSON list of objects (developer's choice as to what the data would be), sorts it, and returns the results.